DIRECTOR: Michelle Pope

 CHAIR: Graeme Sackrison

 Graeme Sackrison is a long-time area resident.
-He holds a baccalaureate in economics and business from the Western Washington State College and has an extensive background in the public sector.
+He holds a BA in economics and business from the Western Washington State College and has an extensive background in the public sector.
 Following his tour of duty in the U.S. Air Force, Sackrison worked for twenty-seven years in the Washington State Employment Security Department (ESD), the last decade of which he served as the ESD Legislative Liaison.
-He later spent 13 years serving on the Lacey City Council, including three two-year terms as Mayor.
+He spent 13 years serving on the Lacey City Council, including three two-year terms as Mayor.
 Sackrison currently serves on the North Thurston Public Schools Board of Directors and is a strong supporter of career and technical education.
-He is also on the board of directors of the Lacey South Sound Chamber of Commerce Sackrison serves as a volunteer with the Thurston Economic Development Council and is the Chair of Lacey MakerSpace Executive Committee..
-His hobbies include a long history of small boat building and craftsmanship.
+Sackrison serves as a volunteer with the Thurston Economic Development Council.

 VICE CHAIR: David H. Olwell, Ph.D.